Nature of the Organization

 Section 6.
 Executive Council Meetings

-The President shall be tasked to organize the meetings of the members of the Executive Council.
+The Executive Director shall be tasked to organize the meetings of the members of the Executive Council.
 The purposes of the meeting include but are not limited to (1) determining annual targets and activities, (2) planning and organizing annual activities, and (3) budgeting of funds.
 Due to financial and other constraints, the meetings of the members of the Executive Council can be conducted through physical or online means.